Authenticate to AWS with OIDC

 contents: write

 A workflow comprises one or more jobs that run in parallel, each with one or more steps that run in order.
-Our example defines a single job with a series of steps that authenticate to AWS, install Steampipe, run a compliance benchmark and save the results to the repository.
+Our example defines a single job with a series of steps that authenticate to AWS, install Steampipe, run a query and save the results to the repository.

 First, create a step that configures the credentials Steampipe will use to access AWS.